FIT VUT Brno

 Q: What is the conference fee and how do I pay it?

 A: There is no conference fee per se.
-All you need to do is pay for your food and accommodation on the spot at the hotel, which we expect to be around 180 EUR per person for the three nights.
+All you need to do is pay for your food and accommodation on the spot at the hotel.
 We will *not* be collecting your money.

 Q: Do I need to look for accomodation?

-A: Yes, please book your room by sending an email to obchod@hotelds.cz (CC to hacklova@sisal.mff.cuni.cz) with the subject of your email HiVisComp 2024.
+A: Yes, please book your room by sending an email to recepcia@kcacademia.sk (CC to hacklova@sisal.mff.cuni.cz) with the subject of your email HiVisComp 2026.
 Please, indicate the dates of your stay, in case of family groups also number of persons (adults and children) and the billing address to which you wish to have your invoice issued.
+If you know who you would like to share a room with, you can make a reservation for both of you at once.
 Everyone is staying in the same hotel, which is pre-booked for us.
-You will pay a deposit in advance and the rest on the spot after you arrive.
+There is no pre-payment this time, payment for your reservation will be made at the hotel.
 Should you have any special requirements concerning accommodation or food, please contact Radka Hacklova.

 Q: Do I need to take care of my travel arrangements?